meetkabeershah/meetkabeershah.github.io/_posts/2015-9-9-RocketIdea.md

 The posts with most marks are highlighted upwards.

+>#Why shall I share my valuable knowledge?

+It might be very easy to solve your friend's doubt through WhatsApp or email.
+If you use nerdspal, your contribution will not only help us, it will also be available to people across globe.

+And we do appreciate contribution.

 Much inspired by [Quora](http://www.quora.com/) *(which can help you with generic queries)* and [Stackoverflow](http://stackoverflow.com/) *(the programming Q&A site)* but our domain is sharp focused on academics.
-We are very much confident about [our vision](https://twitter.com/nistencorp/status/626978947536809984) that nerdspal will help you as a student to get all kind of help in your academic efforts.
-Help us implement this vision.
+We are very much confident about [our vision](https://twitter.com/nistencorp/status/626978947536809984) that nerdspal will complement student acadmic profile.
+Pehleez, help us implement this vision.

 #[Any feedback?](http://goo.gl/forms/Bp2vj781QU)